 Certification.-Pursuant to section 207.3 of the Commission's rules, any person submitting information to the Commission in connection with this proceeding must certify that the information is accurate and complete to the best of the submitter's knowledge.
-In making the certification, the submitter will be deemed to consent, unless otherwise specified, for the Commission, its employees, and contract personnel to use the information provided in any other reviews or investigations of the same or comparable products which the Commission conducts under Title VII of the Act, or in internal audits and investigations relating to the programs and operations of the Commission pursuant to 5 U.S.C.
-Appendix 3.
+In making the certification, the submitter will acknowledge that information submitted in response to this request for information and throughout this proceeding or other proceeding may be disclosed to and used: (i) By the Commission, its employees and Offices, and contract personnel (a) for developing or maintaining the records of this or a related proceeding, or (b) in internal investigations, audits, reviews, and evaluations relating to the programs, personnel, and operations of the Commission including under 5 U.S.C.
+Appendix 3; or (ii) by U.S. government employees and contract personnel, solely for cybersecurity purposes.
+All contract personnel will sign appropriate nondisclosure agreements.

 Written submissions.-Pursuant to section 207.61 of the Commission's rules, each interested party response to this notice must provide the information specified below.
-The deadline for filing such responses is June 1, 2015.
+The deadline for filing such responses is March 31, 2017.
 Pursuant to section 207.62(b) of the Commission's rules, eligible parties (as specified in Commission rule 207.62(b)(1)) may also file comments concerning the adequacy of responses to the notice of institution and whether the Commission should conduct an expedited or full review.
-The deadline for filing such comments is July 14, 2015.
-All written submissions must conform with the provisions of sections 201.8 and 207.3 of the Commission's rules and any submissions that contain BPI must also conform with the requirements of sections 201.6 and 207.7 of the Commission's rules.
-Please be aware that the Commission's rules with respect to filing have changed.
-The most recent amendments took effect on July 25, 2014.
-See 79 FR 35920 (June 25, 2014), and the revised Commission Handbook on E-filing, available from the Commission's Web site at http:// edis.usitc.gov.
+The deadline for filing such comments is May 15, 2017.
+All written submissions must conform with the provisions of section 201.8 of the Commission's rules; any submissions that contain BPI must also conform with the requirements of sections 201.6, 207.3, and 207.7 of the Commission's rules.
+The Commission's Handbook on E-Filing, available on the Commission's Web site at https:// edis.usitc.gov, elaborates upon the Commission's rules with respect to electronic filing.
 Also, in accordance with sections 201.16(c) and 207.3 of the Commission's rules, each document filed by a party to the proceeding must be served on all other parties to the proceeding (as identified by either the public or APO service list as appropriate), and a certificate of service must accompany the document (if you are not a party to the proceeding you do not need to serve your response).